-The mod_cfml Tomcat Valve is the part of the mod_cfml suite that takes the information passed to it from the Web Server and automatically creates a Tomcat host with it.
+The mod_cfml Tomcat Valve is the part of the mod_cfml suite that takes the information passed to it from the Web Server and automatically creates a Tomcat host or host alias with it.
 The following steps cover what's required to install the mod_cfml Tomcat Valve on to a Tomcat instance on Windows.

 Download the mod_cfml JAR

 If you haven't already, go ahead and download the mod_cfml Tomcat Valve JAR file from our download page:

 Once you have it downloaded, move the JAR file to the [Tomcat Home]/lib/ directory.
 The Tomcat "lib" directory gets loaded whenever Tomcat starts, so having the jar file in the lib directory means that the mod_cfml libraries will be loaded every time Tomcat starts.